astropy/photutils/docs/psf_spec/psf_model.rst

 in the current ``photutils.psf`` are not explicitly defined as a specific class, but any 2D model (inputs: x,y, output: flux) can be considered a PSF Model.

+This block is primarily an external block, defined as a `~astropy.modeling.Fittable2DModel`, and should have a well documented subclass.
+The requirements for use within the PSF model block are that the `~astropy.modeling.Fittable2DModel` have parameters ``flux``, ``x_0``, and ``y_0``, as well as the ``evaluate`` function.
+When the model is combined with a minimization routine the best fitting flux and position for the input ``data`` image array containing the source are returned.

 The `~photutils.psf.PRFAdapter` class allows for the wrapping of any arbitrary other models to make it compatible with the machinery.
 Some individual models will require additional parameters, such as the ``IntegratedGaussianPRF`` which